Friday, March 12, 2010

 B: “Are we making the same mistake?”
 Yes.
 “Have we learned from the past?”
 No.

-V: Rather like Glennis Grace, Edsilia here puts in a flawless vocal performance, but it doesn’t really feel like she’s in the moment.
+V: Like Glennis Grace, Edsilia here puts in a flawless vocal performance, but it doesn’t really feel like she’s in the moment.
 Such a pity.

 11 Albania

-B: “But the journey’s long, the going’s slow / ... / A million miles later / I crave a love that’s greater / Take me home again” – affecting lyrics that meant so much more when Frederik Ndoci told you what he and his country have been through in his lifetime.
+B: “But the journey’s long, the going’s slow / ... / A million miles later / I crave a love that’s greater / Take me home again” – affecting lyrics that meant so much more when Frederik Ndoci spoke about what he and his country have been through in his lifetime.

 12 Denmark